Fascist Italy: Economy

 Fascists claimed that this system would be egalitarian and traditional at the same time.
 The economic policy of corporatism quickly faltered; the left-wing elements of the Fascist manifesto were opposed by industrialists and landowners who supported the party because it pledged to defend Italy from socialism, and corporatist policy became dominated by the industries.
 Initially, economic legislation mostly favoured the wealthy industrial and agrarian classes by allowing privatization, liberalization of rent laws, tax cuts, and administrative reform; however, economic policy changed drastically following the Matteotti Crisis where Mussolini began pushing for a totalitarian state.
-In 1926, the Syndical laws, also known as the Rocco laws, were passed, organizing the economy into twelve separate employer and employee unions.
+In 1926, the Syndical Laws, also known as the Rocco Laws, were passed, organizing the economy into twelve separate employer and employee unions.
 The unions were largely state-controlled and were mainly used to suppress opposition and reward political loyalty.
 While the Fascist unions could not protect workers from all economic consequences, they were responsible for the handling of social security benefits, claims for severance pay, and could sometimes negotiate contracts that benefited workers.

 After the Great Depression hit the world economy in 1929, the Fascist regime followed other nations in enacting protectionist tariffs and attempted to set direction for the economy.
 In the 1930s, the government increased wheat production and made Italy self-sufficient for wheat, ending imports of wheat from Canada and the United States.
 However, the transfer of agricultural land to wheat production reduced the production of vegetables and fruit.
-Despite improving production for wheat, the situation for peasants themselves did not improve, as 0.5% of the Italian population (usually wealthy) owned 42 percent of all agricultural land in Italy and income for peasants did not increase while taxes did increase.
+Despite improving production for wheat, the situation for peasants themselves did not improve, as 0.5% of the Italian population (usually wealthy) owned 42% of all agricultural land in Italy and income for peasants did not increase while taxes did increase.
 The Depression caused unemployment to rise from 300,000 to 1 million in 1933.
-It also caused a 10 percent drop in real income and a fall in exports.
+It also caused a 10% drop in real income and a fall in exports.
 Italy fared better than most western nations during the Depression: its welfare services did reduce the impact of the Depression.
 Its industrial growth from 1913 to 1938 was even greater than that of Germany for the same time period.
 Only the United Kingdom and the Scandinavian nations had a higher industrial growth during that period.

 Italy's colonial expansion into Ethiopia in 1936 proved to have a negative impact on Italy's economy.
 The budget of the colony of Italian East Africa in the 1936–1937 fiscal year requested from Italy 19.136 billion lire to be used to create the necessary infrastructure for the colony.
-At the time, Italy's entire revenue that year was only 18.581 billion lire.
+Italy's entire revenue that year was only 18.581 billion lire.